aiqc/AIQC/docs/_build/html/_sources/community.rst.txt

 Open core
 =========

-For the following reasons, AIQC will adopt an *open core* model:
+For the following reasons, AIQC plans to adopt an *open core* model in the long run:

 - Many successful open source projects have championed the open core model while managing to remain open: